-#267 A Cross-Country Exploration of Stigma's Role in Gendered Necessity-Driven Entrepreneurship Author(s): Deepika Dixit and Ankita Chhabra #356 Mapping the Landscape of Corporate Social Entrepreneurship: A Bibliometric Analysis Review Author(s): Shabnam Virdi and Sabyasachi Sinha
+#267 A Cross-Country Exploration of Stigma's Role in Gendered Necessity-Driven Author(s): Deepika Dixit and Ankita Chhabra Entrepreneurship

+#356 Mapping the Landscape of Corporate Author(s): Shabnam Virdi Social Entrepreneurship: A Bibliometric and Sabyasachi Sinha Analysis Review

 Corporate Social Entrepreneurship (CSE) is an emerging field of research and practice.
-It builds on the entrepreneurship, social entrepreneurship, and corporate entrepreneurship streams of literature.
-A significant amount of work has been undertaken in the field, yet understanding about it is lacking, ideally due to its broader scope and multidimensional nature.
+It entrepreneurship, social entrepreneurship, and builds on the corporate entrepreneurship streams of literature.
+A significant amount of work has been undertaken in the field, vet understanding about it is lacking, ideally due to its broader scope and multidimensional nature.
 In this study, we present a bibliometric analysis of CSE research work published since 2000.
 675 research articles containing 59,659 cited references are analyzed using citation and co- citation methodology to reveal the top most cited, hence, outstanding works in CSE literature.
 The study also reveals the underlying intellectual structure of the CSE domain by identifying four clusters, indicating patterns in the CSE research.
 This way, the present study contributes to the theory by bringing into light CSE literature's predominant yet disguised blueprint.